inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 <img src="/assets/capsules/output_vector.png" alt="A capsule's output vector with a magnitude and orientation." width="500" >
 </p>

 * The magnitude of the vector is a value between 0 and 1 that indicates the probability that a part exists and has been detected in an image.
-This is a normalized function of the number of part parameters that have been detected by the neurons that make up a capsule; a nonlinear function called **squashing**.
+This is a normalized function of the weighted inputs to a particular a capsule; a nonlinear function called **squashing**.

 * The orientation of the vector represents the state of the part properties; this orientation will change if one of the part properties changes.